isaac-sim/IsaacLab/docs/source/setup/installation/binaries_installation.rst

 .. code:: bash

-   conda activate isaaclab  # or "conda activate my_env"
+   conda activate env_isaaclab  # or "conda activate my_env"

 Once you are in the virtual environment, you do not need to use ``./isaaclab.sh -p`` / ``isaaclab.bat -p`` to run python scripts.
 You can use the default python executable in your environment